lion-agi/lionagi/README.md

 # LionAGI

+**LionAGI is undergoing major transformation.**

+It is an intelligent agentic workflow automation framework.
+It introduces advanced ML models into any existing workflows and data infrastructure.

+#### Currently, it can

+- generate inferences from almost all models including local
+- run most model inferencing in parallel
+- produce structured pydantic outputs with flexible usage
+- automate workflow via graph based agents
+- use advanced prompting techniques, i.e. ReAct (reason-action)
+- …

+#### It aims to:

+- provide a centralized agent-managed framework for ML-powered tools coordination.
+- such that, people can utilize intelligence to solve their problems in real life.
+- achieve the goal by dramatically lowering the barrier of entries for creating use-case/domain specific tools.

+#### Why?

+- To better the human experience for more.

+---

 **Powerful Intelligent Workflow Automation**

 LionAGI is an **intelligent agent framework**.
 Tailored for **big data analysis** in conjunction with advanced **machine learning** tools, designed for data-centric, production-level projects.
 Lionagi provides a set of robust tools, enabling flexible and rapid design of agentic workflow, for your own data.